 - Kent Standard

 8.10.
 Training required to perform a specific volunteer role will be provided locally.

 8.11.
 All training delivered to a PSV must be necessary for the performance of the volunteer role and must not exceed what is required and therefore form a consideration.

 9.1.
 All PSVs assisting Kent Police on a regular basis will require security vetting in accordance with the Vetting Procedures: Contractors and Attendees at Police Premises.

 10. Responsibilities of Kent Police

 10.1.
-A supervisory structure will be determined and the Volunteer Co-ordinator and Volunteer Supervisors will be responsible for drawing up job profiles and establishing competencies for PSVs.
+A supervisory structure will be determined and the Volunteer Watch Liaison Officer and Volunteer Supervisors will be responsible for drawing up job profiles and establishing competencies for PSVs.